udemy/js-tooling/README.md

 1. Commit/push your changes.
 1. Create a pull request against master.
 1. Get your pull request approved by a member of the Web Frontend team.
+1. Merge your pull request.

+## Publish changed packages
+After changed packages are merged into master, you need to publish the package to npm.
+Note: you need permission to publish to npm and must also be a github admin of the `js-tooling` repo. **All steps must be done on the master branch.**

+1. Checkout the `master` branch on your machine.
 1. Run `git fetch origin --tags`.
 This is important for the `lerna publish` step below, as lerna checks git tags to determine what changed.
 See [https://github.com/lerna/lerna#updated](https://github.com/lerna/lerna#updated).
-1. Get the latest code from master, via either pull or rebase.
+1. Get the latest code from master via `git pull origin`.
 This is important for the `lerna publish` step below.
-If you have a merge conflict, lerna will fail to automatically push its "Publish" commit to your branch.
+If you have a merge conflict, lerna will fail to automatically push its "Publish" commit.
 1. Run `lerna publish` in order to publish your changes to npm.
-   - Ideally we would first merge the pull request to master, then publish master to npm, but `lerna publish` creates a "Publish" commit which would have to be pushed to master, and non-admins cannot push directly to master.
    - If this is your first time running `lerna publish`, you will be prompted to first run `npm adduser`.
 If you don't have an npm account, create one at <https://www.npmjs.com/signup>, and ping [@udemy/web-frontend](https://github.com/orgs/udemy/teams/web-frontend) to add your account to